Cerebral Palsy Symptoms: CP Diagnosis In Infants And Young Children

 Cerebral palsy is an umbrella term for many related neurological disorders that affect a person’s balance, posture, movement, and muscle control.
 Cerebral palsy is typically diagnosed early in a person’s life, when, as an infant or toddler, they are slow to reach developmental milestones such as rolling over, tripod sitting, cruising, and standing unaided.
 Sometimes the disorder is not apparent until the child is fully walking, and their walk involves an unusual gait or posture.

-Cerebral palsy is, at its core, an inability to control and coordinate muscles, and so the most apparent and common symptoms of cerebral palsy are poor muscle tone (hypotonia), muscle spasticity, or muscle stiffness (hypertonia).
+There are many different types of cerebral palsy.
+All types share an inability to control and coordinate muscles, and so the most apparent and common symptoms of cerebral palsy are poor muscle tone (hypotonia), muscle spasticity, or muscle stiffness (hypertonia).
 Many of the other problems, such as difficulty sitting or standing, arise from those muscle problems.

 Different infants develop at different rates, and many children deprived of oxygen at birth nonetheless grow into asymptomatic adults, just on a delayed timetable.
 In the first year of life, a brain damaged baby may show some or all of the following signs that could indicate they may have Cerebral Palsy: